 The good news is that, in recent decades, Ethiopians have been reforesting large areas.
-This has mostly meant mono-cultural planting of non-native eucalypts in many areas.
+For over a century, this has mostly meant the mono-cultural planting of non-native eucalypts in many areas.

 The Green Legacy Day was superbly planned, realized and was internationally acclaimed.
 It is to be hoped this will help restore lost habitats for Ethiopia’s flora and fauna because this time most plantings are of native species.